 Well this is my first official blog and you may be wondering why on earth I would start it on January 6, 2009 instead of the beginning of the New Year.
 I guess today’s events which I will fill you in about soon enough, provoked that urge to start one.

-So my question to everyone reading this, is love like a piece of Doublemint gum?
-In front of me I have a piece of spearmint gum.
+So my question to everyone reading this: is love like a piece of Doublemint gum?
+In front of me, I have a piece of spearmint gum.
 It’s wrapped up perfectly in its packaging, without a single fray to the edge, tear or crease along the paper.
 When I pick it up, I gently bring my nose close and sniff.
-The mint flavour is quite potent and even a little overpowering at first, but the idea of chewing a fresh and new piece of gum is quite exhilarating.
+The mint aroma is quite potent and even a little overpowering at first, but the idea of chewing a fresh, new piece of gum is quite exhilarating.
 The touch of the foil between my fingers feels like a sensation I’ve never even experienced before.
 I open it up enthusiastically, popping that single piece into my mouth, hoping that it will last forever.